eiBoard-Company/eiBoard/SoftwareArchitectureDocumentation.md

 ### 1.5 Overview
-[This subsection describes what the rest of the Software Architecture Document contains and explains how the Software Architecture Document is organized.]
+The following chapter provides an representation of the the architecture.
+The third chapter delivers more specific details of our goals and the related constraints that are coming with this.

 ## 2. Architectural Representation
 Logical View: